The Whizbanger That Emmental Built

 The Whizbanger That Emmental Built (2006) is a children's novel written by New Zealand author, Reuben Schwarz.
-The novel tells the story of Emmental Baker, daughter of famed writer Nial Baker, and her adventures with the bizarre inventor Chaida Manning.
+The novel tells the story of Emmental Baker, daughter of famed writer Niall Baker, and her adventures with the bizarre inventor Chaida Manning.
 The Whizbanger That Emmental Built was published by in 2006 by Penguin Books, under the banner of Puffin Books.

 Reuben Schwarz

 Reuben Schwarz (12 December 1978) was born in New Zealand, but moved to Canada as a child.
 Raised in Alberta and West Vancouver, British Columbia, Reuben earned a Bachelor of Science degree from the University of British Columbia.
 After failing to be accepted to medical school, Schwarz enrolled at the University of Toronto.
 There he was the editor of the student newspaper, The Independent Weekly.

 In 2004 Schwarz returned to New Zealand, earning a Graduate Diploma in Journalism from the University of Canterbury in Christchurch.
 Upon graduation, Schwarz began reporting for The Dominion Post in Wellington.
 Schwarz is the winner of two Qantas Media Awards.

-Schwarz's first children's novel, The Whizbanger That Emmental Built, was published in 2006 by Penguin Books, under the banner of Puffin Publishing.